-Leaving Certificate Established curricular language learning offerings include Irish and English, a range of European languages, Russian, Arabic, Japanese, Ancient Greek, Latin and Hebrew Studies.
+Leaving Certificate Established language learning offerings include Irish and English, and all languages offered at junior cycle as well as Russian, Arabic, Japanese, Classical Greek, Latin and Hebrew Studies.
 Students following the Leaving Certificate Applied (LCA) programme take two modules in both Irish and a foreign language, as part of their General Education studies.
 Similarly, schools providing the Leaving Certificate Vocational Programme (LCVP) provide a minimum of one language class per week over the two years, or equivalent, to meet the LCVP modern European language requirement.